-DETROIT (AP) — Detroit auto factories are forgoing their traditional two-week summer break and speeding up production to meet buyers' growing demand for new cars and trucks.
+DETROIT (AP) — The Detroit automakers are largely forgoing the traditional two-week summer break at their factories and speeding up production to meet buyers' growing demand for new cars and trucks.

 Ford Motor Co. said Wednesday that 21 of its North American factories will shut for only one week this summer.
 That includes the Chicago plant that makes the Ford Explorer SUV and the Mexican plant that makes the Fusion sedan.

-General Motors won't idle its factories at all, while Chrysler plans a two-week break at just four of its ten North American assembly plants.
+General Motors will idle its factories only for short periods, while Chrysler plans a two-week break at just four of its ten North American assembly plants.
 Both GM and Chrysler are rolling out critical new models.

 Earlier this week, General Motors Co.'s North America President Mark Reuss said GM might pause work to change over some machinery but won't have full shutdowns.
+A small number of plants could close for up to a week.
 The nation's biggest automaker is in the midst of releasing 20 new models, including the new Chevrolet Silverado and GMC Sierra pickups.
 Chrysler Group has canceled downtime at three assembly plants, including the two Detroit facilities where the SRT Viper and Jeep Grand Cherokee are made and the Toledo, Ohio, factory that makes the new Jeep Cherokee.

 Ford said it will produce 40,000 vehicles during the week it's staying open.
 In all, the company plans to produce 240,000 more vehicles this year than it did last year in North America.
 It will soon add a second shift to its Flat Rock, Mich., plant to make the Fusion sedan and a third shift to the Kansas City, Mo., plant where the F-150 pickup is made.
 It's also increasing the speed of its assembly lines, allowing plants that might have made 60 vehicles per hour to make 65.